pteskey/assignments/DSGN270/dsgn270-a1.md

 Right off the bat this website has a mission statement letting you know it's a resource for World of Warcraft strategy.
 It also gives you clear examples of how the pages will be laid out when selecting which *dungeon* or *boss* you're going to be referencing.

 The light text really pops against the dark background giving it a fantastic contrast ratio and also uses the nice clean sans-serif font **Roboto**.
-Font scale is well implemented, the text is easily readable in the body and headings.
+Font scale is well implemented, the text is easily readable with body and headings being clearly differentiated.

 This website follows several web conventions such as:
 - Navigation at the top of the screen